 Berlin is one of the most exciting cities in the world.
 It has a fascinating history, an infamous nightlife, a unique art culture, and plenty of amazing places to eat and drink.
 Just wandering around the city you’ll see incredible street art, historical architecture, parts of the Berlin Wall, huge warehouse clubs, and a mixture of restaurants cooking delicious cuisine from around the world.

 Knowing where to stay in Berlin isn’t easy though, especially if it’s your first time.

 While Alysha and I have both been to Berlin, we’re by no means experts.
 Which is why we sought out someone who has lived in the city to help you figure out the best place to stay in Berlin for your trip.

 Germany’s capital is big, and like most cities, it’s broken up into many different neighborhoods.
 But which one is best for you to make your home base for exploring this diverse, cosmopolitan city?
-Here’s everything you need to know about where to stay in Berlin.
+In this guide, we’re going to do our best to give you all the information you need to figure out where to stay in Berlin.